zowe/docs-site/docs/user-guide/cli-using-global-profile-configuration.md

    After you respond, the `zowe.config.json` global configuration file is added to your local `.zowe` directory.
 This is the primary location where your MF service connection details such as host and port are defined.
 Use this configuration file for the following procedures.

-3. Edit the `zowe.config.json` file to edit the name of the LPAR,  supply a value for the host name, and edit the port number as needed.

 4. Issue a Zowe CLI command to test that you can access z/OSMF.
 For example, list all data sets under your user ID:

    ```